Code-at-LTH/lthchallenge/index.md

 LTH Challenge is an individual programming competition aimed towards university and high school students.

+You can register for the contest at [https://lthchallenge21.kattis.com/](https://lthchallenge21.kattis.com/)

 ## 2021 Schedule

 LTH Challenge 2021 will take place